cheneric/nim/server/README.md

 ### Overview

-This project implements a "Token Game" server using [Apache Thrift](https://thrift.apache.org/) to expose an RPC API to clients.
+This project implements a Nim server using [Apache Thrift](https://thrift.apache.org/) to expose an RPC API to clients.

 ### Design goals